 Your day starts with a short train ride to the small nearby station town of Laven (5 mins).
 Here you begin your walk along the eastern shore of the tranquil lake Julsø. then through forest and meadow, you follow the river Gudenåen, which takes to you right into Ry Marina on the northern shore of lake Birksø.
-You then walk around lake Birksø and continue through a varied forest landscape.
-After about 6 km and a 125 m ascent you reach the top of Himmelbjerget (147 m), where you can enjoy your lunch and a fantastic view over the lakes.
+You then walk around lake Birksø and make your way westwards along forest paths toward Himmelbjerget.
+After about 6 km and a 125 m ascent you reach the top of Himmelbjerget (147 m), where you can enjoy a fantastic view over the lakes.
 Visit the small shops selling souvenirs and snacks and read about the historical folk meetings on the ‘mountain’.
 You might also climb the Himmelbjerg Tower to get the ultimate view over the Lake District.
 From Himmelbjerget, you follow quiet and pleasant forest paths to your accommodation in the village of Gammel Rye.

 Day 3: From Gammel Rye to Silkeborg

 Distance: 21 km | Ascent: 270 m | Descent: 315 m | Time: 5 hrs approx.

 You then walk along the lake Borre Sø with another lake, Slåen Sø, on your left.
 The water in Slåen Sø is said to be so fresh and clean, that you can drink it.
 You continue along a narrow strip of land between lakes Brassø and Vejlsø to the banks of Denmark’s longest river; Gudenåen.
 You follow the riverside path along Gudenåen into the heart of the beautifully located Silkeborg.
 On your way you pass AQUA Aquarium & Wildlife Park and Museum Jorn, both of which are well worth a visit either on the way or after you have checked in to your accommodation.

 Day 4: Walk from Silkeborg to Laven and train back to Ry